 the duration of treatment may be reduced to a total of 4 months.

-will have negative sputum cultures at the end of the 2nd month of treatment.
+at the end of the 2nd month of treatment

 should be culture-negative

-a chest radiograph obtained at the end of treatment may be useful for comparative purposes
+a chest radiograph at the end of treatment - useful for comparing

 The most common adverse reaction is hepatitis